jianpingliu/kaggle_seizure_predction/README.md

-### Kaggle competition: Melbourne University AES/MathWorks/NIH Seizure Prediction
+## Kaggle competition: Melbourne University AES/MathWorks/NIH Seizure Prediction

 This is simple solution to the [Kaggle competitoin: Seizure Prediction](https://www.kaggle.com/c/melbourne-university-seizure-prediction).
-The solution is Tensorflow implementation of a similar solution based on [neon](https://github.com/anlthms/sp-2016).
+The solution is a Tensorflow implementation of a similar solution based on [neon](https://github.com/anlthms/sp-2016).

-## Train model
+### Train model

 Here is the command to train the model: